 Cross Our Paws generally limits the adoptions of our “special needs” animals to the Lower Mainland area so that we can assist with any issues that may arise.
 It is also a policy if you have a yard, it must be fully fenced at least in the back (see details below).
 We do adopt to apartment/condo dwellers if strata permits and the dog is suitable to be in a multi-family complex living arrangement.
 As we are all volunteers we try to reply as quickly as possible to all inquiries but it may take up to 48 hours to do so.
 To follow the adoption status of our adoptable dogs please keep checking our Petfinder site for updates and new rescue posts.

 CROSS OUR PAWS requests an adoption donation for all our rescues as we could not rescue without it.
-Your donation will vary depending on the animals care and vet expenses (generally between $150 to $450 for seniors/adults/puppies).
+Your donation will vary depending on the animals care and vet expenses.
 Your donation will go towards helping pay for any vetting, care and other miscellaneous expenses we may have accrued while the animal has been in our care.
 If the donation exceeds the animal’s vetting, care and transport, the remaining amount is always applied to other dogs in need of rescue and care.

-All dogs come with the following at time of adoption:
+All dogs & cats come with the following at time of adoption: